duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_5_make_it_move.md

 ## Option 1 - Pure Docker {#make-it-move_docker status=beta}

-ssh into your robot:

-    laptop $ ssh ![username]@![hostname].local

-on your duckiebot run:
+These commands assume that you have completed the steps in [](#docker-setup), and in particular that you set `DOCKER_HOST` correctly and can use `docker ps` successfully.

+### Run the `roscore` container

+Use the following command to run the container that contains `roscore`:

-    duckiebot $ docker run -dit --privileged --name roscore --net host --restart unless-stopped duckietown/rpi-ros-kinetic-roscore duckiebot $ docker run -dit --privileged --net host -v /data:/data duckietown/rpi-duckiebot-joystick-demo
+    laptop $ docker run -dit --privileged --name roscore --net host --restart unless-stopped duckietown/rpi-ros-kinetic-roscore

+If this is the first time you run this, it might take some time to download the container.

+Verify that the container is running by either using [the Portainer interface](#docker-setup-portainer-interface) or by using `docker ps`.

+go back and open [the Portainer interface]

+### Run the joystick demo

+Use the following command to run the joystick demo:

+    laptop $ docker run -dit --privileged --name joystick --net host -v /data:/data duckietown/rpi-duckiebot-joystick-demo

-#### Controling your robot with a joystick
+### Controlling your robot with a joystick

-Use your joystick to make your robot move.
+If you have a joystick, you can use it to make your robot move.

+Otherwise, you can use the following instructions to run the demo with keyboard control

-#### Controlling your robot with your keyboard
+### Controlling your robot with your keyboard

 ##### OSX

-on your laptop run:
+On your laptop run:

-    laptop $ dts update (if necessary)
-    laptop $ dts install keyboard_control (if necessary) laptop $ dts keyboard_control ![DUCKIEBOT_NAME]
+    laptop $ dts keyboard_control ![DUCKIEBOT_NAME]

 Note: Currently not working for Mac OSX - the window pops up but the robot won't move - this is expected for now